Multidisciplinary Australian Artist

 from: 01.05.2019 to: 31.07.2019

-Sophie Morrow (1993) is an artist from Melbourne, Australia, whose multidisciplinary approach focuses on sexual identities, the language of desire, and performativity.
+Sophie Morrow (1993) is an artist from Melbourne, Australia, whose multidisciplinary approach focuses on sexual identities, performativity and the language of desire.

 The performative work of Sophie Calle, particularly the romanticizing of chaos and scandal and pushing of social boundaries, also attracted Morrow.
-The concept of using one’s own life as a stage for performance has shaped the artist’s creation of her alter-ego, both as subject and active participant.
-It is expressed and documented by Morrow by way of video, sound and voice recordings, written works, and aural documentations.
+The concept of using one’s own life as a stage for performance has shaped the Morrow’s creation of her alter-ego, both as subject and active participant.
+It is expressed and documented by the artist by way of video, sound and voice recordings, written works, and aural documentations.

 As Morrow states,

-During her three month artist residency at SomoS from May – July 2019, Morrow will be working on an immersive installation of sound, objects, and video involving erotic fiction and the artists’ alter-ego, Carmyn.
-Exploring semiotics of sexual desire through queer erotic literature, images and language, this installation will signify and symbolize arousal, eroticism and explorations of desire.
+During her three-month artist residency at SomoS, from May – July 2019, Morrow will be working on an immersive installation of sound, objects, and video involving erotic fiction.
+An investigation into performativity and sexual desire through queer erotic literature, this installation will present an intimate drama of eroticism in language and performance.

 Morrow received a Bachelor of Arts (Fine Art) Honors from RMIT University, 2017.
 She has shown her work in exhibitions both locally and internationally, including Yes: A Reflection on Desire, 2018 at SEVENTH Gallery, Melbourne; Arteles Open, 2017, at Arteles Creative Centre, Hämeenkyrö, Finland; ON AIR, 2017 at Landratsamt, Tübingen, Germany; and KTV, 2015 at Sawtooth, Launceston, Tasmania.